MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## FAQ

-### What happens if the user who created a shared flow leaves the organization?
+### Manage flows when the user who created a shared flow leaves the organization

 If the shared flow still has an active owner, the flow continues to run.